mwong775/GIFinder/README.md

 # GIFinder

-A ReactJS application to search and discover awesome GIFs using the Giphy API.
+A ReactJS application to search and discover awesome GIFs using the Giphy API.<br />

-A demo is featured on my website `mwong775.github.io`, under the `Projects` tab.
+A demo is featured on my website [mwong775.github.io](mwong775.github.io), under the [Projects](https://mwong775.github.io/#/gifinder) tab.

 ## Available Scripts